Think the Nexus looks a bit unsettling? Just wait.

-Attempting to attack the Bar Kaibutsu leads to her counterattacking and killing Sabitsuki.
+Attempting to attack the Bar Kaibutsu leads to them counterattacking and killing Sabitsuki.
 Certainly a jump for the unprepared.

 One scene of the third ending requires you to hit the action button to continue.
 Cue a very sudden blast of static, mixed in with creepy laughter.

 A minor one in an empty room of the Apartments: wandering around inside has a random chance to make one of those cute, orange blobs fall from the ceiling.
 The "scare" comes from how the blob appears very suddenly and out of nowhere.